kokurata/kokurata-blog/docs/about.md

 ---

-© 2025 Koki Kurata.
-All rights reserved.
+© 2025 All rights reserved.